aditya43/docker-kubernetes/README.md

 - Docker defaults the `hostname` to the Container's name, but we can also set aliases.
 - Containers shouldn't rely on IP's for inter-communication.
 - Make sure that we are always creating custom networks instead of using default ones.
+- `Alpine` is a destribution of linux which is very very small in size. i.e. less than `5 mb`.

 ```diff
 - Difference between Containers and Virtual Machines (VMs)